fibercrypto/skycoin-wiki/cipher.md

 Cipher is the core cryptography library for the Skycoin Project.
 It is designed to make cryptography easy.
 The library was designed to be the foundation of multiple applications and for usage beyond the coin implementation.

-## Background on Public Key Cryptography

-Public key cryptography allows you to generate a private key and public key
-- the private key is secret and only you know the private key
-- the public key can be shared

-Addresses in Bitcoin/Skycoin are derived from public keys.
-Every private key has a public key and every public key has an "address" that can receive coins.
-To spend the coins, you need to know the private key for the address.

-There are two operations
-- encryption: Anyone who knows your public key can encrypt data, so that only you can read it (or anyone who knows the secret private key).
-- signatures: You can sign data with your private key and anyone can verify that only the person knowing the private key could have produced the signature.
-This is how Bitcoin/Skycoin transactions are authorized.
-The person who knows the private key for an address, "owns" the Bitcoin, in that they are able to authorize transactions by signing them.

 ## Summary of Functionality

 Cipher is based on secp256k1 and SHA256.
 It uses the same encryption algorithm as Bitcoin.